jh3nd3rs0n/jargyle/src/site/markdown/userguide/cli.md

 jargyle start-server combined_configuration.xml
 ```

-When a monitored server configuration file is provided, any supplemental command
+When a monitored server configuration file is provided, any command line
-line options including multiple server configuration files provided by the
+options that add to the server configuration such as `--setting` and
-command line options `--config-file` will be ignored.
+`--config-file` will be ignored.

 The following are the settings in the monitored server configuration file that
 if changed will have no effect during the running of the server: